 c.
 Similar to a credit card - Pay your monthly bill on time and in-full to avoid late fees and finance charges (interest)

 d.
-Consolidate your postage, mailing, and shipping purchases into a single Line of Credit
+Consolidate your postage and shipping purchases into a single Line of Credit

 e.
 Learn more about our Line of Credit (Purchase Power) or how to Request a Credit Limit Increase